Tatsuya-Nonogaki/export-ADData/README.md

 .PARAMETER UserFile
   (Alias -uf) Optional.
 Path of input user CSV file.
 Path selection dialog will ask you if omitted despite -User switch is set.
   Note: If you want to register passwords for users, add a "Password" column to the CSV file and provide passwords in plain text.
+  Password is requred to set Enable flag of the account.

 .PARAMETER Group
   (Alias -g) Operates in group import mode.
 If -GroupFile is specified, this switch is implied and can be omitted.